madesh405/LenQuad-Pi-Estimation/README.md

-# LenQuad-Based Estimation of π
+# Estimation of PI using LenQuad model

 This repository contains the **Python implementation of the LenQuad (Linear Quadratic) mathematical model** used to estimate the value of π using one quadrant of a circle.